 Be sure to add all potential drivers to your rental contract.
 If you skip this step and a non-listed driver gets into an accident, then your insurance or damage waiver will be voided.
 It’s not worth taking the risk of getting hit with a huge bill if there’s an accident.

 There are times when car rental additional driver fees don’t apply:

 If you haven’t rented a car in California lately, you should be aware of a change in the law.
 Rental car companies were once prohibited from charging additional driver fees in the Golden State.

-But since January 1, 2022, car rental companies in California are allowed to charge for additional drivers, provided that the additional driver isn’t a parent, spouse, co-worker, child, sibling, or grandparent.
+But since early 2022, a new law allows car rental companies in California to charge for additional drivers, provided that the additional driver isn’t a parent, spouse, co-worker, child, sibling, or grandparent.

 Also, remember, not just anyone can take the wheel.
 The additional driver needs to present a valid driver’s license and in addition be listed on the contract.

 The State of New York gives renters a bit of a break by capping the additional driver fee at $5 per additional driver per day.
 That’s about half of what rental companies charge in other states.
 It will get even better in mid-2023 when the latest law limits the maximum amount rental companies can charge to $5 in total per rental for an additional driver.